ckane/exposure-tool/README.md

 # Notes

 - Application is written with a Python Flask back-end API, and a client-side React app for the UI
+- Listing of assessments is done by just showing the most recently-timestamped 10 - a fuller solution would use pagination implemented in the front and back-end
 - `nginx` handles routing inbound traffic either to the `gunicorn` server running the Flask-based API or serving the static content of the React UI
 - No authentication or user management is implemented, but it would make sense for the data set to be access-controlled by user account and groups
 - The application compares provided infrastructure JSON against a policy baseline and displays deviations from that base as "defects"
+- Back-end storage is a simple file tree, rather than a database.
+The current setup lends itself to adapting to an object store, which could then utilize data lake tech to achieve more complex analysis and reporting.
+- The application doesn't provide a means for lifecycle tracking of findings, but that would be a valuable addition to it
+- Expectation would be that a single user, or small team of users, would use this internally for pilot use, with the goal of usage driving more requirements

 # Policies